Vargodl/DVwords-WeekenStrung/README.md

 ![image](https://user-images.githubusercontent.com/128755897/232347215-e6c627ea-acaa-41c4-9890-862b396df1c5.jpeg)

+Rest in peace, sweet doggies.
+Thank you for your faithful service.

 It is mildly interesting to me how we clump to simplify things.
 It should really be called 'The Hopkington to Boston (by way of Newton) Marathon," but no one does.